-I am a software engineer who has been developing software for 20 years.
+I am a senior software engineer who has been developing software for 20 years.
 Making video games is my passion; it is what makes me want to get up every morning and go to work.
 In addition to this, I also have an extensive background in visual art and design (traditional and digital media) and am a percussionist.
 I am also attempting to learn Japanese and am working every day to improve my skills in that area.

 Most of my game development work has been on independent projects over the years.
 I have experience using game engines such as Torque, Unreal 2004/3/4, and previously developed a product on the XNA platform.
 I am proficient at low-poly modeling, unwrapping, texturing, scripting and programming for games.
 I also have some experience writing plugins for applications such as 3D Studio max.

 I have a firm understanding of the Windows operating system and hardware as well as knowledge in Mac OS and Linux, although admittedly somewhat limited.

 Who is Travis Vroman?

 Born in Virginia but raised in Florida, I have been around for 3 decades.
 From a young age I have had artistic talent and a knack for the usage and understanding of computers.
 I began writing programs in Microsoft QBasic at the age of 7 on a 486 with a monochrome monitor (good ol’ green and black!) and an installation of MS-DOS 6.22.
 I spent much of my time as a youngster writing programs and loved every minute of it.